stefan-hesse/test-repository/guide-source/GUIDE_README.md

     You can join from any desktop, laptop, or smartphone.
 ```

-**Fix in Typora:** Select the affected lines and remove the leading spaces or tabs manually.
+**Fix in MacDown:** Select the affected lines and remove the leading spaces or tabs manually.
-**How to spot it:** Any unexpected grey monospace box in Typora's preview = something is indented.
+**How to spot it:** Any unexpected grey monospace box in MacDown's preview = something is indented.

 ### 3. Blockquotes must start at the left margin